There are multiple ways to pay your tuition at NIC. Tuition and fees must be paid by the due dates outlined in NIC’s academic deadlines.

 Click on the myNIC link on the NIC homepage.

 On the log-in screen, enter your 7-digit student ID number with lower case ‘n’ and your password

 Once you’re in myNIC, look under the Self-Service Menu for the ‘Students’ drop-down menu.

 Click on View Account and Make Payments

 You can set up “North Island College” as a payee at your financial institution.
-Your account number is your seven-digit student ID number.
+Your account number is your seven-digit student ID number, without the 'n' (ex: if your student number is n1234567, your account number is 1234567).
 Note that it can take up to three business days for these payments to be processed.